Second Trump-Kim summit to go forward without list of weapons, sites

 Before his interview with NBC News, Pence left a meeting with South Korean President Moon Jae-in, who has called on the U.S. to sign onto a peace treaty that would end the Korean War.
 The Trump administration has not indicated that it would make that agreement before lifting sanctions on North Korea.

-Pence used the Association of Southeast Asian Nation summit to raise the issue of Russia’s interference in the 2016 U.S. election directly with Russian President Vladimir Putin, the his office said.
+Pence used the Association of Southeast Asian Nations (ASEAN) summit to raise the issue of Russia’s interference in the 2016 U.S. election directly with President Putin, his office said.